peritext/peritext/specification/sections/doc-meta_syntax.md

 * set a new value for this metaproperty
 * unset the metaproperty

-To unset an inherited meta property, it could be done by specifying no value (example : "twitter:card:") or by preceding the meta property with "unset " (example : "unset dublincore:author:popol").
+To unset an inherited meta property, it could be done by specifying no value (example : "twitter:card:").

 # External metadata and lateral propagation